Trust Scoring

 Trust Scoring Calculation

-Banyan’s Trust Scoring calculation takes into account all Trust Factors applied to a device and the Trust Effect assigned to each of these Trust Factors.
+The Trust Scoring calculation takes into account all Trust Factors associated with a device as well as the Trust Effect (i.e., the configured impact of a failed Trust Factor condition on a device’s Trust Level) assigned to each of these Trust Factors.
 The result of this aggregated information is a single Trust Level, which describes the device’s overall security posture.

 Trust Levels

-A device’s Trust Level can be used as input to zero-trust Policies.
-An organization’s admin configures Policies in terms of Trust Levels (and Roles) needed to access a service.
-If a device meets an organization’s Policy requirements, then it may continue accessing Banyan-secured resources.
-If a device does not satisfy key enabled Trust Factors (sufficient to meet the Trust Level threshold), then it cannot access Banyan-secured resources.
+A device’s Trust Level can be used as input to zero-trust policies.
+An organization’s admin configures access policies in terms of Trust Levels (and Roles) needed to access a service.
+If a device meets an organization’s policy requirements, then it can access CSE-secured resources; If a device does not satisfy key enabled Trust Factors (sufficient to meet the Trust Level threshold), then it cannot access CSE-secured resources.

 A device can have four different Trust Levels:

-Trust Level statuses can be viewed in Banyan’s Command Center: navigate from Directory & Infrastructure > Devices to see a list of devices’ Trust Level statuses.
+Trust Level statuses can be viewed in the Command Center: Navigate from Directory & Infrastructure > Devices to see a list of devices’ Trust Level statuses.
 For a more detailed view of the Trust Level status, select the status of a particular device.
 These statuses indicate the security posture or state of devices in your org, and they are as follows:

 Trust Factors

 A Trust Factor is an attribute (visible to end users on their devices) that is evaluated against admin-defined criteria, used as input in the device Trust Scoring calculation.
-There are two types of Trust Factors: Banyan-sourced factors and externally sourced factors.
-Banyan-sourced factors are available when the Banyan app is deployed onto a device; Externally sourced factors, on the other hand, require a Trust Integration to be configured.
+There are two types of Trust Factors: CSE-sourced factors and externally-sourced factors (i.e., those derived from our Trust Integration partners).
+CSE-sourced factors are available when the app is deployed onto a device; Externally-sourced factors, on the other hand, require a Trust Integration to be configured.

 Trust Effect